 About our COBRE Grant

-A new and more flexible academic structure, the Department of Biomechanics, has been created that now houses our Center and the majority of its investigators.
+This structure has created a collaborative environment, integrating academia and hands on research for students.
 This academic structure of excellence is the first academic Department of Biomechanics in the United States that graduates biomechanists (our future DA VINCIs) with a BS in Biomechanics demonstrating that Nebraska is seeking to capitalize on a scientific niche of great future promise.